JacquesCarette/Drasil/People/Jason/code-generator/rendering-in-drasil.md

 #### Tagless embedding

-The tagless embedding allows us to avoid writing duplicate expressions by allowing us to write expressions without forcing a decision about which langauge the expression belongs to.
-For example, $\sin(e)$ can belong to any of them.
+The tagless embedding allows us to be polymorphic about the representation type, avoid writing duplicate expressions by allowing us to write expressions without forcing a decision about which langauge the expression belongs to.
+For example,
+$\sin(e)$ can belong to any of them.
 With the tagless embedding, this expression has the type `ExprC r => r`.
 With the deep embedding, we would write $\sin(e)$ as `UnaryOp Sin e`, but `UnaryOp` would be a constructor of one of the 3 languages that would indicate which expression language this expression strictly belongs to.

 #### Further Duplication